-Hopefully at this point, I've convinced you on the importance of creating a standard operating procedure for how your team needs to use Wrike.
+Hopefully, at this point, I've convinced you of the importance of creating a standard operating procedure for how your team needs to use Wrike.
 Once the SOP is in place, there's only one thing left to do.

 Step 3.
 Conduct your team training based on the SOP

 The heavy lifting was all completed in the SOP creation!
 Now it's just a matter of demonstrating the steps laid out in the SOP to your team, whether via a conference call and a screenshare or gathering everyone in the same room for a live demo.
 During your training, resist the temptation of going through unnecessary features that the team won't be using; keep it simple and straight-forward.
 The easier it is for your team to learn the platform, the more likely they will be receptive to using it.